AdeloreSimiloluwa/kubeflow-scenarios/deploying-kubeflow-with-ksonnet/model.md

 This provides a script that can be deployed to the environment and make our model available to clients.

-## Workaround

-Due to a issue in Ksonnet 0.10, run the following command to remove a line from the jsonnet definition.

-`sed -i 's/name: name,//g' components/${MODEL_COMPONENT}.jsonnet`{{execute}}

-Afterwards, you can deploy the template to the defined Kubernetes cluster.
+You can deploy the template to the defined Kubernetes cluster.

 `ks apply default -c ${MODEL_COMPONENT}`{{execute}}